freddyblockchain/Elemental-Brawl-Online/README.md

     - The server no longer needs to handle the verification of player progress or identity.
     - EBO employs a novel authentication mechanism that is lightweight, enabling the server to efficiently verify that the player sending UDP input messages actually owns the account they claim to have.

-The first point enable potential future use for the assets accrued by the player in other areas than EBO.
-The second point can be used in all game servers, to quickly and securely authenticate players, and view what they have access to.

 ## Authentication

 The authentication mechanism in **Elemental Brawl Online (EBO)** works as follows: